Genez-io/genezio-examples/javascript/todo-list/README.md

 # React todo application implemented with MongoDB and genezio

-This is an example of a todo application with users, auth and tasks that uses React for the frontend application and Genezio for deploying and developing the backend.
+This is an example of a todo application that uses React for the frontend application and Genezio for deploying and developing the backend.

 ## Prerequisites